alex-rosen-os/alexrosenbaum/README.md

-Hi 👋
+Hello There 👋

-My name is Alex 🌱
+My name is Alex  🔌 🖱️ 🔋 🌱

 Currently working as a Technical Support Team Lead at a web based company & a Freelance Web Devloper.